-IWL 2023: Riding on belief and club support, Gokulam Kerala conquer Indian football again
+Indian football: Riding on belief and club support, here’s how Gokulam Kerala FC conquered IWL again

 Both Praveen and Andrews were rightfully critical about the conditions and setup of the league, not just for Gokulam, but for all the clubs involved.
 Compared to last year’s tournament which was held in Bhubaneshwar, Odisha, where the facilities and organisation was better, Andrews felt that “improving every year (is needed) otherwise a lot of players will drop if you don’t give them the proper facility, proper stay, proper food.”

-Andrews said that Gokulam took it upon themselves to arrange for supplements and supplies to continuously keep the players hydrated during training and matches.
+Andrews added that Gokulam took it upon themselves to arrange for supplements and supplies to continuously keep the players hydrated during training and matches.
 Even the water coolers provided at the stadiums were faw away from the field of play forcing the players and staff to cover a fair distance to fill their bottles.

 IWL 2023: Gokulam Kerala fittingly winners again, but India’s top female footballers deserve better

-The first priority for me is player health.
+“The first priority for me is player health.
 Because it was so hot, players weren’t able to quickly adapt to that,” Andrews said.
 “We used to give players time to hydrate themselves, even when I was doing warm-up, I’ve given players bottles in hand to just keep sipping.
 I don’t mind even if we slow things down.
 It’s okay for me, (but) just keep sipping water to at least keep hydrated.”

 Praveen claimed that there was no room to reschedule any of the matches or make alternate arrangements.
 As the All India Football Federation released the players in the national squad with only a week left for the league to begin, clubs requested the federation to postpone the start date by a week to give them time to train with their players.
 This was denied.